How to Build a Spiral Staircase

 Purchasing and Installing a Spiral Staircase Kit

 A spiral staircase offers advantages to your home unparalleled by a conventional straight staircase.
 Spiral staircases are attractive and functional, shrinking the staircase footprint to as little as 14 square feet.
 Spiral staircases efficiently tuck away in spaces too tight for a conventional staircase, such as kitchens, halls, and foyers.

 Building your own DIY spiral staircase is an advanced home improvement project for do-it-yourselfers, especially if you need to create a staircase well in the upper floor.
 Assistance from a partner is required.
-The results are rewarding, and installing spiral stairs is a good option for homeowners looking to increase their home's value.
+However, the results are rewarding, and installing spiral stairs is a good option for homeowners looking to increase their home's value.

 Spiral staircase kits include carefully machined steel parts that fit perfectly together with little tolerance for error.
 Metal treads nest on top of each other around a strong metal pole that provides most of the support.
 Treads, pole, spindles, handrail, balusters: all are specialized parts unavailable piecemeal at most home centers.
 To produce these parts from scratch, you would need machining tools, welding equipment, and the skills that go along with each.
 Most do-it-yourselfers find it safer and more efficient to use spiral staircase plans with pre-purchased kits.

 Call your local permitting office for information about spiral staircase codes and building permits.
 Due to spiral staircases' unique sizing, local code for spiral staircases usually will differ from that of straight staircases.
 For example, your local code may permit risers up to 9 1/2 inches.
 Code for straight staircases often specifies riser heights of no more than 7 3/4 inches.
 The following table lists common spiral staircase dimensions: